 Alone, PET scans and CT scans each have their particular benefits and limitations when it comes to creating digital images.
-When combined, they can provide more accurate information on cancer detection, staging of cancer, treatment response and tumor recurrence.
+Combining the two scans give Inspira doctors an additional line of defense.

-Together, the PET/CT scan helps patients avoid unnecessary invasive tests by giving your doctor a high-quality image of the location, size and shape of abnormal cancerous growths.
+Together, the PET / CT scan helps patients avoid unnecessary invasive tests by giving your doctor a high-quality image of the location, size and shape of abnormalities in your body.
 It can be used to diagnose and manage your condition with greater accuracy.